-If you have followed my writing in the past you know that I was against acquiring McNabb from the beginning.
-I believed that the cost was too high in terms of draft picks for a one-year fix at Quarterback, for a 4-12 team.
+If you have followed my writing in the past, you know that I was against acquiring McNabb from the beginning.
+I believed that the cost was too high in terms of draft picks for a one-year fix at Quarterback for a 4-12 team.
 Even if they resign him, that has no value in what the Redskins gave up to acquire him.
 Also, it has been made pretty clear that McNabb wants Brady-Manning money, which I don’t think he comes close to deserving.
-While McNabb represented an upgrade, it was a short term fix, and would take a good (not great, and certainly not elite (i.e. Fanchise)) quarterback and take him out of the one system he has run his entire career, and surround him with inferior weapons, and a weaker offensive line.
+While McNabb represented an upgrade, it was a short term fix, and would take a good (not great, and certainly not elite (i.e. Franchise) quarterback.
+Not to mention to take him out of the one system he has run his entire career, and surround him with inferior weapons, and a weaker offensive line.
 This was not a recipe for success, despite the Redskins 4-3 record.

 Now that all being said, I’d easily go with McNabb over Rex Grossman, who at this point is no better than a solid back up in this league.
 Grossman might know the system better, but McNabb is the more dynamic player.
 On top of that the team invested so much into McNabb that his upside outweighs his mistakes right now.
 But I will say this, if the Redskins had a young quarterback waiting in the wings (i.e. a Colt McCoy, Jimmy Clausen) I’d be more inclined to go with the future, instead of trying to make excuses for McNabb.